 What We Don’t Like About ZONKO Tablet

-This tablet connects both your phone and internet in 3G instead of 4G, making online conferencing or download speed uncertain at best.
+This tablet connects both your phone and the internet in 3G instead of 4G, making online conferencing or download speed uncertain at best.

 - Many popular messaging apps preinstalled